seanboe/SimpleFusion/README.md

 are typically more accurate (but they can be pretty similar) and can be applied to a greater range of problems.

-Sooner or later, I'll publish this as an official Arduino library; once I've done more testing and ironed out the bugs 😉.
+Sooner or later, I'll publish this as an official Arduino library... once I've done more testing and ironed out the bugs 😉.